-The ACCOUNT alias command issues ACCOUNT as a system command on the remote host computer to which there is an active connection.
-Command availability dependent on remote host type string (optional) a string of text to be passed as input to the remote ACCOUNT system command.
+The ACCOUNT alias command issues "ACCOUNT" as a system command on the remote host computer to which there is an active connection.
+Command availability is dependent on the remote host type string (optional) a string of text to be passed as input to the remote ACCOUNT system command.